eivindtostesen/hierarchical_peak_finding/glossary.rst

   See also region.

 innermost node
-  An innermost node of a set of nodes is a node in the set that has no descendants in the set.
+  An innermost node of a subset of nodes is a node in the subset that has no descendants in the subset.
+  Other nodes in the subset are not nested inside an innermost node.
   Implemented in method ``Tree.innermost()``.
   See also outermost node.